My name is Jane Gilheaney Barry. I live in Ballinamore, Co Leitrim in the North West of Ireland…

 In a big nutshell… I worked intially as a professional fashion model.
 Courtesy of one modelling contract I lived and worked for a time in Athens, Greece.
 I loved it so much I almost stayed but…

-After college I started working in pr, we lived for a brief time in London and then in Porto, Portugal where I taught Irish Dancing.
+After college I started working in pr, we lived for a brief time in London and then in Porto, Portugal where I taught English and Irish Dancing.

-On my return to Dublin I went back to college as a mature student to study for a formal pr qualification from the Public Relations Institute of Ireland and continued to work in this field for charities, private, government and environmental agencies over the next few years.
+On my return to Dublin I went back to college for a formal pr qualification from the Public Relations Institute of Ireland and continued to work in this field for charities, private, government and environmental agencies/companies over the next few years.